pittcsc/track-2015-javascript/talk-6-functional-programming-in-js/README.md

 ### Functional programming concepts: Immutability
 - Creating a new object with `Object.assign({}, ...)` or copying arrays with `[].concat()`, rather than mutating the original object.

+### Higher Order functions and Closures
+- Any function that utilizes another function is called a higher-order function.
+- The inner function is called a closure.
 - `.map()` and `.reduce()`

 ### Functional Programming in other languages